 Magento flexibility allows you to display CMS blocks in a multitude of ways.
 However, for those of you with technical knowledge, there are only two options.

-You can either call CMS blocks in the XML layout, or call them in the PHTML file.
+You can either , or call them in the PHTML file.
 Today we'll focus of the second one.

 Call CMS Block in PHTML File